How To Slow-Bake Tofu

 People always ask me how to cook tofu.
 Tofu can be delicious, because it can take on any flavor that you want, just by marinating it with whichever sauce you desire!
-I prefer to buy the extra-firm tofu, because I am not a fan of the mushy texture of softer tofu’s, especially when using it in salads or stir-fry’s.
+Most people don’t like it because without any sauce, it tastes bland and can have an undesirable texture.
+I prefer to buy the extra-firm tofu, because I am not a fan of the mushy texture of soft tofu’s, especially when using it in salads or stir-fry’s.
 Soft tofu is excellent for making dips and sauces.
 It’s important (especially in America) to make sure that you’re purchasing non-GMO tofu (I’ll discuss GMO products in a later post).
 It’s estimated that up to 99% of the soybeans grown in America are GMO.
 Luckily, brands such as “Soy-Boy” and “Nasoya” are not only non-GMO, but organic too!

 What You Need:

 4 tbsp.
 Oyster Sauce (or Oyster Mushroom Sauce for vegetarians)

 1 tbsp.
 Sesame oil

 1 tbsp. rice wine vinegar or lemon/lime juice

 1 tbsp. soy sauce or golden mountain sauce.